Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience: Case Studies

 For grids connected to an external grid (CIGRE and SimBench), transformers are the most critical components regarding lost load.
 A budget of $X^\text{max}=1$ significantly impacts the avoided lost load, reducing it by approximately half for each configuration.
-In contrast, meshed IEEE grids require a higher protection budget for effects.
-Notably, the share of avoided lost load increases more than the share of avoided CAS, indicating that even a small number of identified CAS can lead to substantial damage reduction, while the contribution of increasing $X^\text{max}$ is also evident.
+In contrast, meshed IEEE grids require a higher protection budget to achieve comparable effects.
+Notably, the share of avoided lost load increases more than the share of avoided CASs, indicating that even a small number of identified CASs can lead to substantial damage reduction, while the contribution of increasing $X^\text{max}$ is also evident.
 All calculations were performed using a laptop with an Intel Core i7, 2.8\,GHz processor, 16\,GB RAM, and Gurobi 12 \cite{GurobiOptimization.2025}, achieving runtimes around one second or lower.
+Scalability across the considered test grids, ranging from 9 to 120 buses, is demonstrated, with runtimes expected to remain manageable for larger, realistic energy systems.
+The main scalability constraint arises in the preliminary step of vulnerability identification.
+Thanks to the computational efficiency of our method, scalability challenges are limited to this stage and are not compounded by the defense optimization process itself.
+Moreover, the approach is adaptable to alternative, more computationally efficient vulnerability assessment methods beyond mathematical bilevel optimization, enabling its application to larger systems for determining optimal defense strategies.
 Overall, the case studies demonstrate the applicability and scalability of the approach across various grid configurations and topologies, and suitability for application in larger real-world grids is expected.